Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 Redis Cloud ~$200 ~$1,800 ~$18,000 30 MB

-The cost picture is clear: object storage (S3 + Parquet/Iceberg) is an order of magnitude cheaper than managed database services for bulk storage.
+The cost picture is clear: object storage (S3 with Parquet or Iceberg) is an order of magnitude cheaper than managed database services for bulk storage.
 Redis is dramatically more expensive because it stores data in RAM.
 The managed TSDBs (Timescale, InfluxDB, QuestDB, ClickHouse) fall in a similar range and provide good value for active query workloads.

-Choosing the right database for preprocessed time-series data is not about finding the “best” database — it is about finding the best fit for your specific workload, scale, and team.
-After this deep dive across dedicated TSDBs, columnar engines, data lakehouse formats, general-purpose databases, and feature stores, here are the key takeaways.
+Choosing the right database for preprocessed time-series data is not about identifying the single best database; it is about finding the best fit for a specific workload, scale, and team.
+Following this detailed examination across dedicated TSDBs, columnar engines, data-lakehouse formats, general-purpose databases, and feature stores, the key takeaways are as follows.

-For most teams: Start with TimescaleDB for online serving and Parquet + DuckDB for offline ML training.
-This dual-storage approach covers the vast majority of use cases, uses familiar technology (SQL everywhere), costs little to nothing (both are open source), and scales comfortably into the hundreds of gigabytes.
+For most teams: Begin with TimescaleDB for online serving and Parquet + DuckDB for offline ML training.
+This dual-storage approach covers the vast majority of use cases, uses familiar technology (SQL throughout), costs little or nothing (both are open source), and scales comfortably into the hundreds of gigabytes.

 For high-throughput analytics: ClickHouse or QuestDB deliver exceptional query performance on large datasets.
 ClickHouse is the more mature option with a broader feature set; QuestDB offers simpler operations with impressive speed.

-For enterprise scale: Apache Iceberg on S3 provides infinite scale, ACID transactions, schema evolution, and time travel at object storage prices.
-Pair it with a compute engine (Spark, Trino, Athena) for the query layer.
+For enterprise scale: Apache Iceberg on S3 provides effectively unlimited scale, ACID transactions, schema evolution, and time travel at object-storage prices.
+It should be paired with a compute engine (Spark, Trino, Athena) for the query layer.

-For real-time ML inference: Redis TimeSeries delivers unmatched latency for feature serving, but use it as a cache in front of a more durable store, not as your primary database.
+For real-time ML inference: Redis TimeSeries delivers unmatched latency for feature serving, but it should be used as a cache in front of a more durable store, not as the primary database.

-The most common mistake engineers make is optimizing for the wrong workload.
-They read benchmarks showing Database X ingests 4 million rows per second and choose it, only to discover that their preprocessed data is written once and read a thousand times.
-Do not make that mistake.
-Focus on read performance, SQL capabilities, ML integration, and compression for wide tables.
-Those are the dimensions that actually matter for preprocessed time-series data.
+For teams that require real-time anomaly detection on top of stored data, pairing any of these databases with complex event processing using Apache Flink creates a powerful detect-and-store architecture.
+The most common mistake engineers make is optimising for the wrong workload.
+They read benchmarks showing that Database X ingests 4 million rows per second and choose it, only to discover that their preprocessed data is written once and read a thousand times.
+This error should be avoided.
+The relevant dimensions are read performance, SQL capabilities, ML integration, and compression for wide tables.
+These are the criteria that actually matter for preprocessed time-series data.

-Whatever you choose, remember that storage decisions are not permanent.
-Start simple, measure everything, and migrate when (and only when) you have evidence that your current solution is the bottleneck.
-The best database is the one that lets your team ship features, not the one with the most impressive benchmark numbers.
+Whichever option is chosen, storage decisions are not permanent.
+The appropriate approach is to begin simply, measure everything, and migrate only when there is evidence that the current solution is the bottleneck.
+When the time comes to expose the data through an API, building REST APIs with FastAPI provides a fast, type-safe way to serve features to downstream consumers.
+The best database is the one that allows the team to ship features, not the one with the most impressive benchmark numbers.

 References